borgbackup/borg/docs/faq.rst

 is saved every checkpoint interval (the default value for this is 30 minutes) containing all the data backed-up until that point.

-Checkpoints only happen between files (so they don't help for interruptions happening while a very large file is being processed).

-This checkpoint archive is a valid archive (all files in it are valid and complete), but it is only a partial backup (not all files that you wanted to backup are contained in it).
+This checkpoint archive is a valid archive, but it is only a partial backup (not all files that you wanted to backup are contained in it).
 Having it in the repo until a successful, full backup is completed is useful because it references all the transmitted chunks up